yongzhiyang2012/WGDdetector/README.md

 ### WGDdetector: a pipeline for whole genome duplication (WGD) detecting with the genome or transcriptome annotations.
 Our paper has been published at BMC Bioinformatics:
 "Yang Y, Li Y, Chen Q, Sun Y, Lu Z: WGDdetector: a pipeline for detecting whole genome duplication events using the genome or transcriptome annotations.
 BMC Bioinformatics 2019, 20(1):75."

 ## We have updated the pipeline and using some more fast software or method to reduce the time wasting.
-The new pipeline including 4 steps.
+The new pipeline also including 4 steps:
 ### 01: gene family clustering.
 ### 02: large gene family spliting and Ks estimating
 ### 03: Ks hclustering